 The 8th Annual Maker Faire Tulsa will be held from 10 a.m. to 5 p.m. on August 29th in the Exchange Center at Expo Square.
 Our goal is to make visible the projects and ideas that we don’t encounter every day.

-Maker Faire Tulsa is hosted by Fab Lab Tulsa, a non-profit makerspace located in the Kendall-Whittier neighborhood of Tulsa.
+Maker Faire Tulsa is an outreach program of Fab Lab Tulsa, a non-profit makerspace located in the Kendall-Whittier neighborhood of Tulsa.
 Fab Lab Tulsa provides education, community, workforce and business programming that teaches innovation, design-thinking, problem-solving and change-making, together with open and equitable access to 21st Century digital fabrication tools, equipment and technology.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.